lmorisse/Symu/CONTRIBUTING.md

 Every contibution is done via issues.
 General questions will feed the FAQs.

+## Getting started

+The main project is [SymuEngine](https://github.com/lmorisse/Symu/tree/master/Symu%20source%20code/SymuEngine).
+This is the framework you'll use to build your own application in batch or GUI mode.
+[SymuTools](https://github.com/lmorisse/Symu/tree/master/Symu%20source%20code/SymuTools) is a set of utilities for SymuEngine.
+Those two projects come with their test project, mainly unit tests.
+They are helpful for developers to understand how to use the framework.

+The sample projects are interesting to understand what the framework can do.
+They are divided into models, for example [learning and forgetting models](https://github.com/lmorisse/Symu/tree/master/Symu%20examples/SymuLearnAndForget).
+They also come with their test project, which are more integration tests and a guide to use this framework in batch mode.
+They allow you to discover, understand and configure each model, in this sense it is a good entry point.

 ## Fork & create a branch

 If this is something you think you can fix, then [fork SYMU] and create